sfc-gh-mpeters/snowflake-cdap-plugins/docs/Snowflake-batchsource.md

 ### Advanced

 **Maximum Split Size:** Maximum split size specified in bytes.
-If value is set to 0, then result is split by snowflake.
-Default is 0.
+If value is set to 0, then result is not split by snowflake.

 **Connection Arguments:** List of arbitrary string tag/value pairs as connection arguments.
 See: [JDBC Driver Connection String.](https://docs.snowflake.net/manuals/user-guide/jdbc-configure.html#jdbc-driver-connection-string)